arjunhassard/protocol/README.md

 - [Simplify staker sampling](https://github.com/nucypher/nucypher/pull/2056)
 - [Advanced worker selection conditions (sampling algorithm)](https://github.com/nucypher/protocol/issues/9)

 In addition to perusing the links above, we recommend searching (using keywords) for discussions in our public Discord channels – in particular, to check if a question you have has already been answered.
-Note that _service-providers_ are referred to as 'Ursulas', 'stakers', 'workers' and 'proxies' in NuCypher repositories and channels.
+Note that _service-providers_ are also referred to as 'Ursulas', 'stakers', 'workers' and 'proxies' in NuCypher repositories and channels.

-The [mint paper](https://github.com/nucypher/protocol/tree/master/mint_paper/Mint_Paper_Protocol_Objectives.pdf) is not up to date and serves as a record of historical design objectives.
+Note that the mint paper is not up to date and serves as a record of historical design objectives.